 Schools in Stetson Square include Walnut Hills High School, Rockdale Academy, and Withrow University High School among others.

 You’ll find both townhouses and condos in this neighborhood.
 Home and condo prices average $249,000.

 Located on the east side of Cincinnati, this neighborhood is centered around the Hyde Park Square – a two-block area packed with quirky shops which have become a destination for the rest of the city.
 Cincinnati locals know Hyde Park as a more refined and exclusive neighborhood.
 But actually, this eventful pocket of the city is full of friendly shops and locals that welcome newcomers to the fun!

-The Square is one of Cincinnati’s oldest shopping hubs, and has over 175 unique stores, restaurants, and bars, and frequently hosts community events, like the Hyde Park Farmers Market on Sundays and the annual Hyde Park Blast which packs out the street with vendors, joggers, and bikers completing the Midnight Chariot Race.
+The Square is one of Cincinnati’s oldest shopping hubs, and has over 175 unique stores, restaurants, and bars, and frequently hosts community events, like the Hyde Park Farmers Market on Sundays (9:30 to 1PM) and the annual Hyde Park Blast which packs out the street with vendors, joggers, and bikers completing the Midnight Chariot Race.

 Besides all the amazing events at the central park, this neighborhood offers a lot of things to do.
 Coffee Emporium is a local favorite that serves scones, fine teas, locally roasted coffee, and is set up in a beautiful, green, Victorian-style shop.

-If you’re interested in more educational entertainment, visit the19th century Cincinnati Observatory located close to the park and catch a glimpse of a supermoon!
+If you’re interested in more educational entertainment, visit the 19th century Cincinnati Observatory located close to the park and catch a glimpse of a supermoon!